aaronamran/MSAF-System-Administration-Fundamentals/Windows System Security and Administration - Part 3/deploy-gpo-set-session-locks.md

    gpupdate /force
    ```
    Then restart the machine
-5. To validate the compliance, leave the machine idle and observe if it locks after 15 seconds
+5. To validate the compliance, leave the machine idle and it will lock after 15 seconds.
+The machine requires the user to log back in to continue the session